Office Space Demand Forecast, Second Quarter 2019

 In January 2016, the NAIOP Research Foundation published “Forecasting Office Space Demand,” a model that forecasts net absorption of U.S. office space on a quarterly basis for eight consecutive quarters.
-Created by researchers Hany Guirguis, Ph.D., of Manhattan College and Joshua Harris, Ph.D., CRE, CAIA, of the University of Central Florida, the model is similar to that used for the NAIOP Industrial Space Demand Forecast, which successfully projected a drop and rebound in net absorption of industrial space in 2009 and 2010.
-(The industrial space demand model was created by Guirguis along with Randy Anderson, Ph.D., of the University of Central Florida.)
+Created by researchers Hany Guirguis, Ph.D., of Manhattan College and Joshua Harris, Ph.D., CRE, CAIA, of New York University, the model is similar to that used for the NAIOP Industrial Space Demand Forecast, which successfully projected a drop and rebound in net absorption of industrial space in 2009 and 2010.
+(The industrial space demand model was created by Guirguis along with Randy Anderson, Ph.D., then at the University of Central Florida.)
 Below are the leading, coincident and lagging variables used in the office space demand forecast.

 - The growth rate in real gross domestic product (GDP) captures the broadest level of macroeconomic activity, reflecting the value of all goods and services produced in a given year.

 - Corporate profits of domestic industries directly captures the financial capacity and growth of firms that may need to expand.
 Profits are a source of retained earnings, so they provide a clue about how much money is available to fund investments in plants and equipment, an investment activity that raises productive capacity.

 - Total employment in the financial services sector is a direct measure and proxy for office-using employment that best fits with changes in office space demand.